|Website:||Click to visit|

 (Yale or equivalent):

-Applying to study abroad through a non-Yale program is a simultaneous two-step process:
+Applying to study abroad through a designated (non-Yale) program is a simultaneous two-step process:

 - Application for Admission into Program/University: Apply directly to the university or program abroad that you would like to attend.
-You can access this application and deadline information from the program's website.
-Please note that program deadlines may be earlier or later than the Summer Abroad Credit for Non-Yale program's deadline.
+You can access that application and deadline information from the program's website.
+Please note that program application deadlines may be earlier or later than the application to apply for Yale credit.

-- Application for Summer Abroad Credit for Non-Yale Programs: To earn credit for a non-Yale program, you must complete the Summer Abroad Credit for Non-Yale Programs Application.
+- Application for Summer Abroad Credit for Designated (non-Yale) Programs: To earn general Yale credit for a non-Yale program, you must also complete the Summer Abroad Credit for Designated (non-Yale) Programs application by the deadline:

 Important: If you plan to use International Summer Award (ISA) funding for this program, you must be earning Yale credit.
 This means that you must complete both:

-- Summer Abroad Credit for Non-Yale Programs application by March 1
+- Summer Abroad Credit for Designated (non-Yale) Programs application by March 1st

-Visit the Summer Abroad Credit for Non-Yale Programs website to learn more about the application process, advising hours, academic credit, and financial aid transfer.
+Review the Summer Abroad Credit for Designated (non-Yale) Programs website to learn more about the application process, advising hours, academic credit, and financial aid transfer.

-Click here to read program reports from Yale students who have studied abroad.
+- Read program reports from Yale students who have studied abroad

 |Dates and Deadlines:|